Classroom discipline — Policies — Classroom placement of student offenders — Data on disciplinary actions.

 (4) Nothing in this section is intended to limit the authority of a school under existing law and rules to expel or suspend a student for misconduct or criminal behavior.

-(5) All school districts must collect data on disciplinary actions taken in each school.
-The information shall be made available to the public upon request.
-This collection of data shall not include personally identifiable information including, but not limited to, a student's social security number, name, or address.
+(5) All school districts must collect data on disciplinary actions taken in each school and must record these actions using the statewide student data system, based on the data collection standards established by the office of the superintendent of public instruction and the K-12 data governance group.
+The information shall be made available to the public, but public release of the data shall not include personally identifiable information including, but not limited to, a student's social security number, name, or address.

 [2013 2nd sp.s. c 18 § 305; 1997 c 266 § 9.]